JGoodwillieV/GoodSwim/PRACTICE_DEPLOYMENT_CHECKLIST.md

    - Wait for "Deployment Ready" message

 4. **Verify Deployment**
-   - Visit your StormTracker URL
+   - Visit your GoodSwim URL
    - Check that new "Practices" menu item appears
    - Try creating a test practice